eviterin/Disperser/README.md

 # Contract Deployer

-This project lets you deploy a smart contract to an Ethereum chain.
+This project lets you deploy a smart contract to an EVM chain.
 Supported chains are Base Mainnet, Base Sepolia and localhost.
 However, support for  additional chains can be added by modifying `hardhat.config.js`.

 ## Setup